lklkevin/checkery/README.md

 # checkery
-Play checkers against your friends, enemies, or a bot!
+Play checkers against your friends, enemies, or AI

 - Follows the English Draughts version of checkers
 - Bot implemented through a minimax search